 3. Long and Heavy Hair

-Build-up can happen from excess or overuse of products, environmental dirt and grime, chlorine, salt (sea) water, and sebum (natural hair oils).
-This weighs down on the hair, causes damage, and reduces curls.
-The solution is using a clarifying or chelating shampoo to remove the residue.
+Buildup can come from excess product use, environmental dirt and pollution, chlorine, saltwater, or even natural scalp oils (sebum).
+This residue weighs down the hair, damages the cuticle, and flattens curls.
+The best solution is to use a clarifying or chelating shampoo regularly to remove buildup and restore curl definition.

 5. Heavy or Incorrect Products

-It seems like a good idea to purchase every recommended product you see on social media, but many don’t realize that some are too heavy for your curl type.
-Products that are incorrect for your texture will weigh your hair down, cause build-up, and mess with your curl pattern.
+It may feel tempting to buy every product you see recommended on social media, but many curlies don’t realize that some formulas are too heavy for their curl type.
+Using products that don’t match your texture can weigh hair down, cause buildup, and disrupt your curl pattern.

-This often results in loss of curls or an inability for your hair to curl at the top because that is where most of the product accumulates.
-As with product build-up, a clarifying shampoo can reset your scalp and hair.
-Try to find lightweight curly hair products that suit your hair type.
+This often leads to curl loss or flat roots, especially at the top of the head where most product accumulates.
+Just like with product buildup, a clarifying shampoo can reset your scalp and strands.
+To avoid the issue, choose lightweight curly hair products that suit your texture.

 6. Over-Cleansing